3 Organisation at LTU

 Third-cycle programme administration is a commission held by a lecturer representative appointed by the faculty board.
 The mandate period coincides with the mandate period of the board.
-Those responsible for third-cycle studies will set up a joint third-cycle group for the boards, which includes a doctoral student and deputy as well as an official from the Education and research unit.
+Those responsible for third-cycle studies will set up a joint third-cycle group for the boards, which includes two doctoral students and deputy as well as an official from the Education and research unit.
 The third-cycle administrator may act as a doctoral student representative in cases where the university’s doctoral student representative is not appropriate due to personal relationships etc. The function of the doctoral student representative is to act as an objective sounding board in those cases where doctoral students feel the need for discussions.

 The department is lead by a head of department.
 Within the third-cycle sphere, the head of department is responsible for admissions and employment of doctoral students.
 The head of department appoints supervisors for doctoral students.
 Doctoral students’ individual study plans are established and followed up annually by the head of department.
 Course syllabuses for third-cycle studies are also established by the head of department.

 Third-cycle subject areas are organised within departments, which are normally represented by a subject representative.
 The head of department appoints examiners for third-cycle studies who assess, pass and grade third-cycle courses and licentiate theses.
 The department’s faculty programme director (third-cycle studies) initiates and drives strategic development work for third-cycle studies within the institution, among other things.
 The department and course administrator is responsible for administration, which includes reports for the student documentation system Ladok.

 Professional Services exists at central and departmental levels and is managed by the Head of University Administration.
-Professional Services is organized into the following areas, each of which is lead by a manager: Adminstrative Operational Support, Library/LRC, Mechanic Workshop, Property Management and Security, Grants Office, Communication office, IT Service, CIO Office, Executive Management Group, Student service, University Services, Office of Education and Research.The remit includes providing support and preparing cases for the university board, the Vice-Chancellor, boards, heads of department and other decision-makers at the university, as well as providing service for students, lecturers and other employees.
+Professional Services is organized into the following areas, each of which is lead by a manager: Adminstrative Operational Support, Library/LRC, Central Workshop, Property Unit, Grants Office, Communications office, IT Services, CIO office, Executive Management Group, Student Services, University Services, Office of Education and Research.The remit includes providing support and preparing cases for the university board, the Vice-Chancellor, boards, heads of department and other decision-makers at the university, as well as providing service for students, lecturers and other employees.